backdrop-contrib/samlauth/README.md

 IdP login screen?

-A: No. This is something that a separate module like require_login / r4032login could do, with more fine grained configuration options that we don't want to duplicate.
+A: No. This is something that a separate module like require_login / r4032login could do, with more fine-grained configuration options that we don't want to duplicate.
 If there is a reason that this module cannot be used together with the samlauth module, feel free to open an issue that clearly states why.